 Section 3: VirtualPlant: Dissemination and User support/interaction: VirtualPlant offers a set of systems biology research tools that are complementary to the excellent resources found on Maizesequence and Soybase.
-We will work with these groups to enable seamlessly communication between these databases and VirtualPlant.
+We will work with these groups to enable seamless communication between these databases and VirtualPlant.
 Further, we will attend the Maize and Soy annual meetings and conduct VP workshops to support and assess the needs of the crop user communities.
-Finally, we will provide free Webinars and video tutorials will be hosted on the VirtualPlant site to introduce new users to the interface and tools available.
+Finally, we will provide free Webinars and video tutorials hosted on the VirtualPlant site to introduce new users to the interface and tools available.
 We will also continue to support our existing user base through the help section on our website and a mailing list where users can ask questions.

-Justification for ABI Goals: Sustaining Virtual Plant will meet the ABI goals of supporting the analysis and dissemination of biological knowledge through informatics tools and resources that support transformative research in plant systems biology the biological community.
+Justification for ABI Goals: Sustaining Virtual Plant will meet the ABI goals of supporting the analysis and dissemination of biological knowledge through informatics tools and plant systems biology resources that support transformative research in the biological community.

 3. Broader impacts of the proposed research.
 This project is the result of a long-standing and highly successful collaboration between biologists at NYU and elsewhere, and computer scientists at NYU's Courant Institute of Mathematical Sciences.
 The Systems Biology tools resulting from this project are written in a species-independent manner so that they can empower biologists to use genomic data to predict a spectrum of gene networks in biology with broad applications to agriculture, the environment, and human health.
 In addition to scientific results, this collaboration extends to joint training of biologists and computer scientists in the field of Systems Biology.